guirem/plugin-googlecast/docs/fr_FR/index.md

 - value: str - seperated by ',' (see notes)
     * url: str - website url.
 Must start with http, https...
     * force: bool - force mode.
 To be used if default is not working. (optional, default False).
     * reload: int - reload time in seconds.
-0 = no reload. (optional, default 0)
+0 = no reload. (optional, default 0).
+Works only if force is set to false.

 ex 1 : app=web|cmd=load_url|value='http://pictoplasma.sound-creatures.com',True,10
 ex 2 : app=web|cmd=load_url|value='http://mywebsite/index.php?apikey%3Dmyapikey'